A14 motorway (Portugal): Traffic

-Between Figueira da Foz and the junction with the A17 there is the highest daily traffic on the motorway, exceeding more than 20 thousand vehicles daily.
-Continuing to Ançã, traffic is reduced, not exceeding 7,000 vehicles a day.
-Arriving in Coimbra, traffic increases again with the junction with the A1, surpassing more than 10 thousand vehicles daily and following to the Tolls of Coimbra North the traffic increases to 20 thousand vehicles daily.
+Between Figueira da Foz and the junction with the A17, traffic on the motorway is the highest, exceeding 20,000 vehicles per day.
+Traffic decreases toward Ançã, where volumes do not exceed 7,000 vehicles per day.
+Approaching Coimbra, traffic levels rise again at the junction with the A1, surpassing 10,000 vehicles per day, and increase to approximately 20,000 vehicles per day near the Coimbra North tolls.